netconstructor/geocat-1/docs/eng/developer/source/schemaPlugins/index.rst

     <gmd:CI_RoleCode codeList="http://www.isotc211.org/2005/resources/Codelist/gmxCodelists.xml#CI_RoleCode" codeListValue="custodian">custodian</gmd:CI_RoleCode>
   </gmd:role>

 Templates for handling these elements are in the iso19139 presentation XSLT `INSTALL_DIR/web/geonetwork/xml/schemas/iso19139/present/metadata-iso19139.xsl`.
 These templates use the name of the element (eg. gmd:CI_RoleCode) and the codelist XPath (eg. /root/gui/schemas/iso19139/codelists) to build select list/drop down menus when editing and to display a full description when viewing.
 See templates near the template named 'iso19139Codelist'.
+These templates can handle the extended codelists for the MCP because they:

+- match on any element that has a child element with attribute codeList
+- use the schema name in the codelists XPath
+- fall back to the base iso19139 schema if the profile codelist doesn't have the required codelist

 After creating the presentation XSLTs, our new GeoNetwork plugin schema for MCP contains: